 The Victoria Fire Department is an all risk fire department that provides services to mitigate the effects of a variety of emergency situations, including motor vehicle accidents, physical entrapments, fires, hazardous materials; to name a few.
 The provision of these services is the responsibility of the Fire Operations Division of the Department.
 This Division of the organization is managed by Assistant Fire Chief – Shannon Martin.

 Resources within the Operations Division include 117 uniformed men and women, who deliver service from six stations, staffed 24-hours per day with a shift schedule of 48hrs on /96 hrs off.
 These stations are strategically placed throughout the City of Victoria.
 Each station is equipped with a fire engine and an ambulance at a minimum.
 Each of the four engine companies are staffed with a lieutenant, a fire engineer and at least one firefighter.
 Additionally the Department staffs a Ladder Truck and a Quint with one firefighter, a fire engineer, and a captain.
 The Department also has two four-wheel drive brush fire units, a water tender (tanker), two boats,a Kubota Wildland Firefighting UTV, a hazmat truck with trailer, a rescue truck (Light & Air) and two reserve apparatus.

-During 2017 the Victoria Fire Department responded to 11,224 requests for service from the citizens and visitors of Victoria.
+The Victoria Fire Department responds to approximately 11,000 requests for service, per year from the citizens and visitors of Victoria.
 The majority (71%) of these calls were to provide emergency medical service.
 All engine companies, ladder truck, and Quint are equipped to deliver emergency medical care.
 All VFD firefighters are trained to at least the EMT-Basic level and can provide essential life-saving treatment, including cardiac defibrillation, and treat injuries such as lacerations, fractures or burns from any emergency response vehicle.